 Beckwith-Wiedemann syndrome is a condition that affects many parts of the body.
-It is classified as an overgrowth syndrome, which means that affected infants are considerably larger than normal (macrosomia) and tend to be taller than their peers during childhood.
+It is classified as an overgrowth syndrome, which means that affected infants are larger than normal (macrosomia), and some may be taller than their peers during childhood.
 Growth begins to slow by about age 8, and adults with this condition are not unusually tall.
-In some children with Beckwith-Wiedemann syndrome, specific parts of the body on one side or the other may grow abnormally large, leading to an asymmetric or uneven appearance.
+In some children with Beckwith-Wiedemann syndrome, specific body parts may grow abnormally large on one side of the body, leading to an asymmetric or uneven appearance.
 This unusual growth pattern, which is known as hemihyperplasia, usually becomes less apparent over time.

 Children with Beckwith-Wiedemann syndrome are at an increased risk of developing several types of cancerous and noncancerous tumors, particularly a form of kidney cancer called Wilms tumor and a form of liver cancer called hepatoblastoma.
 Tumors develop in about 10 percent of people with this condition and almost always appear in childhood.

 Most children and adults with Beckwith-Wiedemann syndrome do not have serious medical problems associated with the condition.
 Their life expectancy is usually normal.

 Beckwith-Wiedemann syndrome affects 1 in 10,500 to 13,700 newborns worldwide.
 The condition may actually be more common than this estimate because some people with mild symptoms are never diagnosed.